-As he proclaimed, an oak tree sprout from his grave, and it still stands to this day.
-It is known as the Boyington Oak, named after the man Many claim that when the wind blows through the branches, you can hear the voice of Charles Boyington crying his innocence.
+As he proclaimed, an oak tree sprouted from his grave, and it still stands to this day.
+It is known as the Boyington Oak, named after the man.
+Many claim that when the wind blows through the branches, you can hear the voice of Charles Boyington crying his innocence.

 - American Ghosts and Hauntings.
 “Haunted Boyington Oak Tree in Mobile,” www.AmericanGhostsAndHauntings.com

 - Have a personal experience here?
 Tell us about it!